Vintharas/js13k-spaceshooter/README.md

   - [*] move around a map of fixed size? (more or less)
   - [*] don't render stuff that is not in the visible area
     - (is canvas smart enough to do this or do I need to take it into account?)
+  - [*] add particles to moving (back and front)
   - enabling pressing back to diminish forward speed (less strong than forward but same amount of energy)
-  - add particles to moving (back and front)
   - iteratively generate map boundaries
 - asteroids generation
   - [*] come from random location at random speed
   - [*] different size
   - [*] create clusters of asteroids
   - add new clusters every so often (outside of the current camera view)
+- ship life/collisions
+  - life and life indicator for the ship
+  - collisions reduces life
+  - collision decreases speed
+  - asteroid breaks on collision (or disintegrates depending on size)
 - shoot
   - shooting spends energy
-  - shooting at asteroids releases components -> energy
+  - shooting at asteroids releases components -> energy, life
   - makes asteroids smaller
   - energy moves towards the ship, when the ship is near
 - stars